juancfaz/MedReserva/README.md

         package.json              # npm configuration

 ## Usage
-- **Make a reservation:**
-Visit the home page, fill out the form with your full name and reservation datetime, and submit.
-Validations ensure the name is not empty and the datetime is in the future.
+- **Registration:** Users register by selecting a role (patient or doctor), providing required details, and submitting the signup form.

+- **Login:** Users log in with their email and password.
+A JWT token is stored in localStorage for session management.

+- **Making reservations:** Only authenticated patients can make a reservation by selecting a doctor, date/time, and providing a reason.

-- **Admin panel:**
+- **Viewing reservations:**
-Navigate to /admin.html to view all reservations.
-Use the search box to filter by name.
-Edit a reservation by clicking “Edit,” updating the data in the modal, and saving.
-Delete a reservation by clicking “Delete” and confirming.
+  - Patients see their own reservations on the dashboard.
+  - Doctors see reservations with their patients.
+  - Admins see all reservations with full details.

+- **Logout:** Clears the token and resets UI state.

+## Notes
+- Passwords are stored in plaintext in this demo project—consider adding hashing for production use.
+- JWT secret is hardcoded for simplicity; store secrets securely in environment variables for deployment.
+- Basic validation and error handling are implemented on both frontend and backend.

 ## Credits
-Developed by Juan Faz as part of a learning project in web development and backend integration.
+Developed by Juan Faz as a learning project in full-stack web development, combining frontend, backend, database, and authentication.